Mother’s Day is the third most attended church day in the U.S., just behind Christmas and Easter.

 Do a thorough inventory of how your church presents itself to a visitor.
 A critical analysis and review will help your greeters and team get a good idea of what needs to be addressed.

-7. Website Page
+7. Your Church Website

 Many people will use the Internet to find a church nearby or to find out about a church they have been invited to.